About

 We recommend that, well in advance of the deadline, you go through the full application questions in order to prepare your answers according to the requested word limits, and gather the necessary links and information.
 To apply, you will need: up to 4 minutes of teaser audio, a still image to illustrate your project, an executive producer or named mentor, and you will need to agree to our full Podcast Pitch Terms and Conditions.

-You can download a PDF template of the application form to help you to prepare your answers in advance by clicking the button link at the end of this section.
+You can download a PDF template of the application form to help you to prepare your answers in advance by clicking the download button on the application form.
 Please email in**@wh***********.com if you have further queries.

 FAQs